kingdido999/zooming/docs/README.md

 ## Usage

-Assuming we have the following images on our page:
+Assuming we have the following images on our page and we want to make them zoomable:

 ```html
 <img src='foo-image.jpg' class='.img-zoomable' />
 <img src='bar-image.jpg' class='.img-zoomable' />
 ```

-There are two ways to make them zoomable:

-### Option 1: script tag
+We can load the library via script tag:

 ```html
 <script src="build/zooming.min.js"></script>
 ```

-### Option 2: module loader
+Or module loader:

 ```javascript
 import Zooming from 'zooming'